 - 5.1 If a hearing is required, the Monitoring Officer will write to the subject Member proposing a date for the hearing.
 This date will normally be within six weeks of the investigation report and will be before the Hearings Committee.
-The Hearings Committee shall be constituted in accordance with Part B of the Authority's Standing Orders and shall have a quorum of three Members. - 5.2 The Monitoring Officer will outline the hearing procedure, the Member's rights and ask for a written response from the Member within a set time to establish whether: - the Member wishes to attend the hearing - the Member disagrees with any of the findings of fact in the investigation report and if so which findings and the reason for disagreement - the Member wishes to give oral evidence, or rely on written submissions - witnesses will be called by the Member to give evidence (there is no power on the part of the Authority to compel attendance by a witness) - they wish any part of the hearing to be in private - they wish any part of the investigation report or other documents to be withheld from the public - In complex cases, if the Monitoring Officer considers that a preliminary hearing is necessary to consider the matters in 5.2, they shall convene one.
+The Hearings Committee shall be constituted in accordance with Part B of the Authority's Standing Orders and shall have a quorum of three Members. - 5.2 The Monitoring Officer will outline the hearing procedure, the Member's rights and ask for a written response from the Member within a set time to establish whether: - the Member wishes to attend the hearing - the Member disagrees with any of the findings of fact in the investigation report and if so which findings and the reason for disagreement - the Member wishes to give oral evidence, or rely on written submissions - witnesses will be called by the Member to give evidence (there is no power on the part of the Authority to compel attendance by a witness) - they wish any part of the hearing to be in private - they wish any part of the investigation report or other documents to be withheld from the public - 5.3 In complex cases, if the Monitoring Officer considers that a preliminary hearing is necessary to consider the matters in 5.2, they shall convene one. - 5.4 Any party may have at their own expense a companion or representative, provided that in the case of representation the Monitoring Officer and other party have been given 21 days' notice to this effect. - 5.5 The parties and the Hearing Committee will be sent a full bundle of documents for the hearing at least 5 days prior to the hearing.